-All Direct Stafford Loan borrowers are required to complete entrance and exit counseling sessions detailing loan obligations and the repayment process.
-Any student with questions on loans is encouraged to contact the aid office at any time before, during, and after enrollment at Mary Baldwin.
+Graduate students are only eligible for Direct Unsubsidized Stafford Ioans and Graduate PLUS Ioans (credit based).
+All Direct Stafford Loan borrowers are required to complete entrance and exit counseling sessions detailing Ioan obligations and the repayment process.
+Any student with questions on Ioans is encouraged to contact the aid office at any time before, during, and after enrollment at Mary Baldwin.
 Finally, PLUS may be taken by parents of dependent undergraduate students up to the cost of attendance minus other financial aid.
-This is a credit-based loan for which repayment is the responsibility of the parent.
-Interest will be charged on the loan from the date of the first disbursement, and repayment generally begins 60 days after the final disbursement of the loan each year.
+This is a credit-based Ioan for which repayment is the responsibility of the parent.
+Interest will be charged on the Ioan from the date of the first disbursement, and repayment generally begins 60 days after the final disbursement of the Ioan each year.
 Therefore, parents will begin repayment while the student is in school.
 Deferment options are available.
-Detailed information accompanies all Direct Stafford Loans and PLUS applications and promissory notes and may also be found at studentaid.gov.
+Detailed information accompanies all Direct Stafford Loans and PLUS applications and promissory notes and may also be found at studentaid.ed.gov.
 Please read this information carefully.